jknowles94/react-training/README.md

+## CSS
+Css modules needs to activated in the config via `npm eject` - set CSS modules to true in both webpack.dev and webpack.prod files in the config folder and then import the styling in the module like:

+import classes from 'style.css';

+from this you can acces styles before they are 'modulized'. eg.'classes.App'

+Radium is a plugin for using inline styling psuedo classes and media queries

+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>